-Students will develop an understanding of the 3D design process and how they can create innovative and considered designs whilst exploring the capabilities of a 3D printer.
-3D printing is an exciting, emerging technology.
+Our Students will investigate, explore and develop an understanding of the 3D design process and how they can develop and create innovative and considered designs whilst exploring the capabilities of a 3D printer.
+3D printing is an exciting, emerging technology for our students to experience.

-- Using 3D software, students will design and manufacture artwork in 3D forms, using specialist equipment and fillaments. - Utilising a variety of materials and techniques, students learn firsthand how 3D printers work to support their investigation and production of their 3D practical work. - The Creation of both Individual and collaborative pieces are undertaken. - A Visual diary is incorporated in order to document research, idea development, media trials, discussion of works and evaluation processes.
+- Using 3D software, students will design and manufacture artwork in 3D forms, using specialist equipment and fillaments. - Utilising a variety of materials and techniques, students learn firsthand how 3D printers work to support their investigation and production of their 3D practical work. - The Creation of both Individual and collaborative pieces are undertaken. - A Visual diary is incorporated in order to document research, idea development, media trials, discussion of works, visual thinking and evaluation processes.